ScallyBag/fire/docs/README.md

 - https://www.comp.nus.edu.sg/~sergio-v/nnue/
 (rename any downloaded net -> nn.bin and place it in the same directory as the Fire_8.N_x64 executable.)

-the MCTS implementation is derived from Stefan Niclolet's work
+the MCTS implementation is derived from Stephane Nicolet's work
 - https://github.com/snicolet/Stockfish/commits/montecarlo

 the quiescent search positions for the tuner have been generously shared by